-For two-qubit gates we use the following three types of unitary matrices: \begin{itemize} \item if both qubits are not in the subset $\mathcal{M}_t$ then we choose generic random unitary matrix $U = U_4^{\{00,01,10,11\}}$. \item if the first qubit belongs to the set $\mathcal{M}_t$ and the second one is not, then we choose a random unitary matrix represented as a simple sum, $U=U_2^{\{00,01\}} \oplus U_2^{\{10,11\}}$, which can be interpreted as random control operation with respect to parity-preserved qubit (analogously we define $U=U_2^{\{10,00\}} \oplus U_2^{\{01,11\}}$ if the second qubit is in $\mathcal{M}_t$, but the first is not). \item if both qubits are in the subset $\mathcal{M}_t$ then we choose random unitary matrix of the type $U=U_2^{\{00,11\}} \oplus U_2^{\{01,10\}}$, as in our main proposition of parity preserving circuit \eqref{u_parity_1}. \end{itemize} Additionally, if the number of qubits $N$ is odd then there is a qubit without pair.
+For two-qubit gates we use the following three types of unitary matrices: \begin{itemize} \item if both qubits are not in the subset $\mathcal{M}_t$ then we choose generic random unitary matrix $U = U_4^{\{00,01,10,11\}}$. \item if the first qubit belongs to the set $\mathcal{M}_t$ and the second one is not, then we choose a random unitary matrix represented as a direct sum, $U=U_2^{\{00,01\}} \oplus U_2^{\{10,11\}}$, which can be interpreted as random control operation with respect to parity-preserved qubit (analogously we define $U=U_2^{\{10,00\}} \oplus U_2^{\{01,11\}}$ if the second qubit is in $\mathcal{M}_t$, but the first is not). \item if both qubits are in the subset $\mathcal{M}_t$ then we choose random unitary matrix of the type $U=U_2^{\{00,11\}} \oplus U_2^{\{01,10\}}$, as in our main proposition of parity-preserving circuit \eqref{u_parity_1}. \end{itemize} Additionally, if the number of qubits $N$ is odd then there is a qubit without \blu{a partner}.
 We apply a diagonal gate $U = U_1^{\{0\}} \oplus U_1^{\{1\}}$ for that qubit if it belongs to $\mathcal{M}_t$ and random single-qubit gate $U = U_2^{\{0,1\}}$ otherwise.
-Finally, we do a measurement and count how many bit-strings fall into the heavy subspace.
-We show an example of parity preserving circuit in Fig.~\ref{fig:example}.}
+Finally, we perform a measurement and count how many bit-strings fall into the heavy subspace.
+We show an example of parity-preserving circuit in Fig.~\ref{fig:example}.